 A long stay:

-For history, it used to be pricey to have an internet and phone plan in France but the new operator Free (owned by a French businessman Xavier Niel) came into the French market and revolutionized it.
+In history, it used to be pricey to have an internet and phone plan in France but the new operator Free (owned by a French businessman Xavier Niel) came into the French market and revolutionized it.
 Free came with a box that you can subscribe to for the internet and TV for your home.
-They also offered in 2012 a crazy discount offer for a mobile phone plan with two euros plans where you have 2 hours call, unlimited SMS, and 50Mo of internet.
+They also offered, in 2012, a crazy discount offer for a mobile phone plan with two euros plans where you have 2 hours call, unlimited SMS, and 50Mo of internet.
 This was everywhere in the French media, and this offer created an earthquake in the industry.